-This is the ultimate Kamchatka adventure tour.
 Discover everything that makes Kamchatka paradise for nature lovers and intrepid adventures whose dream is to wander far from the well-trodden path.
-This comprehensive tour of Kamchatka takes place over 18 of the most memorable days you’re ever likely to experience.
+Our comprehensive Kamchatka adventure tour takes place over 18 of the most memorable days you’ll ever experience.
 With almost three weeks to explore the peninsula, this uncommon journey allows you to traverse vast distances to remote lands and explore all the most breathtaking highlights of Russia’s mythical Far East.
-Staying in a mix of hotels, wooden cabins and spectacular campgrounds and travelling by helicopter and 4WD, we visit as many unique habitats as possible.
-Feast your eyes and cameras on the volcanic ranges and lava fields of the Pacific Ring of Fire, untouched swathes of old growth forest, mountain hot springs, majestic coastline and the wind-swept tundra where Kamchatka’s last nomads make their summer camps alongside their reindeer herds.
+Staying in a mix of hotels, wooden cabins, and spectacular campgrounds and travelling by helicopter and 4WD, we visit as many unique habitats as possible.
+Feast your eyes and cameras with the volcanic ranges and lava fields of the Pacific Ring of Fire, untouched swathes of old growth forest, mountain hot springs, majestic coastline and the wind-swept tundra where Kamchatka’s last nomads make their summer camps alongside their reindeer herds.

-On this 2 week Kamchatka tour designed especially for landscape, nature and wildlife photography enthusiasts, stay on the shores of the iconic Kurilskoye Lake and take part in some of the best brown bear photo opportunities anywhere in the world, as the bears gorge themselves during the annual salmon run.
+On this 2-week Kamchatka photography tour designed especially for landscape, nature and wildlife photography enthusiasts.
+Stay on the shores of the iconic Kurilskoye Lake and take part in some of the best brown bear photo opportunities as the bears gorge themselves during the annual salmon run.
 Hike to the summits of some of Kamchatka’s active volcanoes for thrilling shots of steaming vents, acid lakes, and smoking craters.
-Your aim – to return to “Earth” with images of alien landscapes and wild nature worthy of the pages of National Geographic.
-This tour will suit the professional and amateur photographers, active and adventurous travellers.
+Your aim is to return to “Earth” with images of alien landscapes and wild nature worthy of the pages of National Geographic.
+Our Kamchatka photography tour suits all the professional and amateur photographers, as well as active and adventurous travellers.
 No prior mountain climbing experience is required, but a decent level of fitness is strongly recommended.